-To alleviate the difficulties associated with direct determination of the K-function of unsaturated soils, centrifuge testing has been used to define the K-function of soil used in projects involving the design of alternative covers (Nimmo et al. 1987; Conca and Wright 1992; Zornberg et al. 2003).
-For steady-state conditions, Darcy's law under increased gravitational field and an imposed discharge velocity can be directly used to determine the K-function, as follows:

-$$K(\psi) = -v / \left( -\frac{1}{\rho{\rm w} g} \frac{\mathrm{d}\psi}{\mathrm{d}z} - \frac{\omega^2 r}{g} \right) \tag{8}$$ where v is the imposed discharge velocity, $\omega$ is the angular velocity, and r is the centrifuge radius.
-Points on the K-function are defined using Equation 8 after steadystate conditions are reached.
-Early centrifuge studies (Nimmo et al. 1987; Conca and Wright 1992) did not allow direct monitoring in-flight of the relevant variables (suction, water, discharge velocity) during testing.
-If the suction gradient in Equation 8 is assumed to be negligible, the hydraulic conductivity becomes inversely proportional to $\omega^2$ .
-To alleviate the shortcomings of early studies, an improved centrifuge device was recently developed (Zornberg and McCartney 2010).
-This device incorporates the use of a low-flow hydraulic permeameter and a high-g centrifuge capable of continuously, non-destructively, and non-intrusively measuring suction, water content, and fluid flow rate in a single specimen during centrifugation.
-Accordingly, the new centrifuge allows an expedited determination of both the WRC and the K-function from a single soil specimen in a single test.
-Figure 11a shows the centrifuge permeameter and its instrumentation layout, and Figure 11b shows a view of the new centrifuge.
+To alleviate the difficulties associated with direct determination of the K-function of unsaturated soils, centrifuge testing has been used to define the K-function of soil used in projects involving the design of alternative covers (Nimmo et al. 1987, Conca and Wright 1994, Zornberg et al. 2003).
+For steady state conditions, the Darcy's law under increased gravitational field and an imposed discharge velocity can be directly used to determine the K-function.
+Early centrifuge studies (Nimmo et al. 1987, Conca and Wright 1994) did not allow the direct monitoring in-flight of the relevant variables (suction, water, discharge velocity) during testing.
+If the suction gradient is assumed to be negligible, the hydraulic conductivity becomes inversely proportional to the square of the angular velocity.
+To alleviate shortcomings of early studies, an improved centrifuge device was recently developed (Zornberg and McCartney 2010).
+This device incorporates the use of a low-flow hydraulic permeameter and a high-g centrifuge capable of continuously, nondestructively, and non-intrusively measuring suction, water content, and fluid flow rate in a single specimen during centrifugation.
+Accordingly, the new centrifuge allows an expedited determination of both the WRC and K-function from a single soil specimen in a single test.
+Figure 8(a) shows the centrifuge permeameter and its instrumentation layout and Figure 8(b) shows a view of the new centrifuge.
 A special low-flow fluid union is used to supply fluid from the stationary environment to the rotating specimen within the centrifuge.
-An important feature to point out is that the centrifuge permeameter shown in Figure 11a is essentially a column test such as that shown in Figure 10a.
+An important feature to point out is that the centrifuge permeameter shown in Figure 8(a) is essentially a column test such as that shown in Figure 7.
 The centrifuge is a suitable tool to provide expeditious evaluation of the soil-geosynthetic interaction arising from a capillary break induced by geotextiles.